-At the discretion of the Headmaster, and in close coordination with the teachers and parents, students may be enrolled in our Basic Keys group, which provides additional practice for those who need to catch up or review basic language arts and/or arithmetic concepts.
+At the discretion of the Headmaster, and in close coordination with teachers and parents, elementary students who demonstrate a need to review, practice, or learn foundational concepts may be enrolled in our Basic Keys group.

 Does Challenger follow Common Core or other state education mandates?

-No, Challenger School does not incorporate Common Core materials.
-Challenger has always had an advanced curriculum, much of which is proprietary, and our students achieve far beyond state minimum requirements.
+No, Challenger School does not follow Common Core mandates.
+As an independent private school, Challenger has always had a challenging curriculum, much of which is proprietary.
+Our students achieve far beyond state minimum requirements.
 Each year, our students take the IOWA standardized test, which is an effective indicator of how our students compare on a national scale.

 Do you offer child care before and after school for preschool and elementary students?

 Extended Classtime is available for kindergarten–grade 8 students between 7 a.m. and 6 p.m.
 Half-day kindergarten students may enroll in the extended session adjacent to their program.
 Extended Classtime is structured and organized.
 Activities vary and may include games, crafts, robotics, and foreign languages as well as outside play, homework time, and snack time.

 Preschool students enrolled in all-day programs may arrive as early as 7 a.m. and stay as late as 6 p.m. at no additional cost.

 Challenger School is not a charter school; Challenger School is a private school.